LahiruMJ11/IESL_RoboGames_2024/README.md

 #  IESL Robogames 2024 – 1st Runner Up 🏆

-A robotics and AI adventure through maze navigation, path planning, and real-time color detection – this repo showcases our team's work that secured **1st Runner Up** at the **IESL Robogames 2024**.
+A robotics adventure through maze navigation, path planning, and real-time color detection – this repo showcases our team's work that secured **1st Runner Up** at the **IESL Robogames 2024**.
 From virtual simulations to real-world robots, we tackled every challenge head-on across three intense rounds.

 ---